sreemannarayanac/Data-Structures-CSEN2001/README.md

 This repository contains source codes of some concepts I covered while learning Data Structures (CSEN2001).
+If you want to have a quick revision of types of functions, structures and file handling, visit [Basic C](https://sreemannarayana15.notion.site/C-c10ee5c5d03144a3852b74e72d8d8359) notion page prepared by me and my friend.

 ## Unitwise syllabus
 ### Unit 1